algorithm-helper/algorithm-helper/content/categories/data-structures/trees/avl-tree.md

     /**
      * Helper function that returns the number of elements from x in the
-     * AVLTree.
+     * AVLTreeMapMap.
      *
      * @param x, the Node whose size in question
-     * @return the number of elements from x in the AVLTree */ private int size(Node x) {
+     * @return the number of elements from x in the AVLTreeMapMap */ private int size(Node x) {
         if (x == null)